• English

 Putting the customer at the heart of the sales process sounds like an easy thing to do right?

 Many companies have different ways to reach their buyers but still fail to make successful impressions on them.
-This is a common occurrence in the manufacturing industry where complex products are sold daily in a mostly in-person setting with a sales executive.
+This is a common occurrence in the manufacturing industry where highly individualized industrial products are sold daily in a mostly in-person setting with a sales executive.

 Now that B2B buyers do most of the research (57% according to Accenture) and purchasing online it’s important to offer them the products where they are buying them and quickly.
 But offering them products quickly isn’t the most important part of an omnichannel experience.
 Customers want self-service, they want all the relevant information on hand before they even think about purchasing your products.
 Your buyers want to see the full range of your offering by using a configurator and visualization technology to see the product they want.

-For all the worried salespeople reading this, don’t worry your job is still critical to manufacturing products, but it’s important for your company to offer ways to eliminate the tedious processes that impede sales.
+For all the worried salespeople reading this, don’t worry your job is still critical, but it’s important for your company to offer ways to eliminate the tedious processes that impede sales.

 In-person selling is a proven way to sell directly to a customer, but with B2B buyers taking more time than ever to weigh their purchases it’s important to find a new way to reach them.
 This is where manufacturing could take a page out of the retail marketing playbook.